Lightning-Universe/lightning-flash/docs/source/reference/tabular_classification.rst

 ********

 Tabular classification is the task of assigning a class to samples of structured or relational data.
-The :class:`~flash.tabular.TabularClassifier` task can be used for classification of samples in more than two classes (multi-class classification).
+The :class:`~flash.tabular.classification.model.TabularClassifier` task can be used for classification of samples in more than two classes (multi-class classification).

 ------